 Current Federal Debt and Deficit

 Every month, the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
-The following reflects budget data for November, calendar year 2025, the second month of fiscal year (FY) 2026.
+The following reflects budget data for March, the sixth month of fiscal year (FY) 2026.

 Current Federal Deficit

-The federal government reported a deficit of $173 billion in the month of November FY26, a decrease of $193 billion from the $367 billion deficit recorded in November FY25.
-However, November 1 fell on a weekend in FY26, causing certain payments, mostly Medicare-related, to be shifted into October.
-Conversely, November FY25 was inflated by December 1 FY25, which fell on a weekend, pushing payments back into the previous month.
-Those accounting quirks decreased the outlays in the recent month and increased them last year.
-Adjusting for those timing shifts, the November FY26 deficit would have been $5 billion less than the same month in the previous year.
+The federal government reported a deficit of $164 billion in March FY26, an increase of $4 billion from the $161 billion deficit recorded in March FY25.
+However, March 1 fell on a weekend in both FY25 and FY26, resulting in certain payments shifting into February in each year.
+Adjusting for those timing shifts, the March FY26 deficit would have been $6 billion more than the same month in the previous year.

-Spending in November FY26 was $159 billion lower than in November last year, though, adjusting for the timing shifts, outlays were up $28 billion compared to the same month in FY25.
-Driving that time-shift-adjusted growth in outlays was a $22 billion increase in Medicare spending stemming from a one-time $16 billion payment to the Part D prescription drug settlement in November FY26.
-Additionally, Social Security spending increased by $9 billion, and Net Interest costs increased by $8 billion compared to the same month last year.
-Partially offsetting those and other spending increases was a $16 billion decrease in outlays by the Environmental Protection Agency.
-Receipts were up by $34 billion in November FY26 compared to the previous year: customs duties collections rose by $24 billion, largely due to the increase in tariffs, and individual income tax receipts increased by $9 billion.
+Spending in March FY26 was $21 billion higher than in March last year, though, adjusting for the timing shifts, outlays were up $24 billion compared to the same month in FY25.
+Categories that saw the largest increases were the Department of Agriculture ($15 billion more than March FY25) and Medicaid ($10 billion).
+Partially offsetting those and other spending increases was a $5 billion decrease in spending related to Social Security, as a retroactive payment of $15 billion was administered last February that did not occur in FY26.
+Receipts were up by $17 billion in March FY26 compared to the previous year: customs duties collections rose by $14 billion, mainly due to the increase in tariffs, and payroll tax receipts increased by $6 billion.
+Offsetting those revenue gains was a $11 billion decline in corporate tax collections.

 Cumulative Federal Deficit